-- 7.14 Work has yet to begin on developing LDP policy for the local authority.
-The existing development plan is the Neath Port Talbot Unitary Development Plan (UDP), which was adopted in 2008.
-Development proposals in this area that have the potential for in-combination impacts include: - The intensification of use at the Port Talbot Docks, aided by the construction of the Port Talbot Peripheral Distributor road. - Intensification of employment use at Kenfig Industrial Estate and M4 Junction 38 in Margam, in close proximity to Kenfig SAC (Kenfig Burrows)

-7.15 These proposals may create more traffic on the M4 passing through Bridgend County Borough.
+- 7.14 The existing development plan is the Neath Port Talbot Unitary Development Plan (UDP), which was adopted in 2008.
+Development proposals in this area that have the potential for in-combination impacts include: - The intensification of use at the Port Talbot Docks, aided by the construction of the Port Talbot Peripheral Distributor road. - Intensification of employment use at Kenfig Industrial Estate and M4 Junction 38 in Margam, in close proximity to Kenfig SAC (Kenfig Burrows) - 7.15 These proposals may create more traffic on the M4 passing through Bridgend County Borough.
 Intensification of industrial use may also have an impact on air quality.